MicrosoftCloudEssentials-LearningHub/MS-Fabric-Essentials-Workshop/Terraform/README.md

 > This repository contains Terraform configurations for setting up Microsoft Fabric Capacity and an SQL Server with a database on a public network, which are essential resources for this workshop.

+> [!TIP]
+> About Infrastructure via Terraform, Terraform is an infrastructure as code (IaC) tool that allows you to define and provision your infrastructure using a high-level configuration language.
+This approach enables source control of the infrastructure itself, allowing you to manage not only the solution code but also the connections and configurations.
+By using Terraform, you can ensure a consistent and reproducible environment for your deployments, automate infrastructure provisioning, and maintain version control over your infrastructure changes. `Also, Microsoft provides other IaC tools such as Bicep and ARM templates.
+Bicep is a domain-specific language that uses declarative syntax to deploy Azure resources, offering a concise and easy-to-read alternative to JSON-based ARM templates.
+ARM templates are JSON files that define the infrastructure and configuration for your Azure solution.
+These tools provide flexibility and options to suit different preferences and requirements for managing Azure resources.`

 <p align="center">
     <img width="550" alt="image" src="https://github.com/user-attachments/assets/3860deb8-17d2-48c4-bcd8-2bcd9c940e8c">
 </p>